iamYannC/network-analysis/README.md

 $Betw(n) = \sum_{\substack{i \neq n \\ j \neq n \\ i, j \in N}} \frac{a_{i,j}(n)}{a_{i,j}}$

 Betweenness centrality is defined as a measure of how often a node lies on the shortest path between all pairs of nodes in a network.
-It requires global knowledge of the entire network and assigns centrality values to nodes based on their position in these paths.

 ### [Eigenvector Centrality](https://www.sciencedirect.com/topics/mathematics/eigenvector)